shehio/Policy-Gradient/README.md

 # RL: Policy Gradient Methods & Deep Q-Learning

 ## Project Overview
-This project implements both Policy Gradient (REINFORCE) and Deep Q-Network (DQN) reinforcement learning algorithms to train agents to play Atari games including Pong and Breakout.
+This project implements both Policy Gradient (REINFORCE) and Deep Q-Network (DQN) reinforcement learning algorithms to train agents to play Atari games including Pong, Breakout, and Ms. Pacman.
 The code is modular, easy to follow, and inspired by classic deep RL tutorials.
 The project uses modern Python, PyTorch, and cloud infrastructure.

 ## Features
 - **Dual Algorithm Support**: Both Policy Gradient (REINFORCE) and Deep Q-Network (DQN) implementations
-- **Multi-Game Support**: Train on Pong, Breakout, and other Atari games with proper game-specific handling
+- **Multi-Game Support**: Train on Pong, Breakout, Ms. Pacman, and other Atari games with proper game-specific handling
 - **Modern Gymnasium**: Upgraded from deprecated `gym` to modern `gymnasium` library
 - **Python 3.13 Support**: Updated to work with the latest Python versions
 - **PyTorch Optimization**: Enhanced MLP implementation with batch processing and GPU support